sdiehl/wiwinwlh/tutorial.md

 GHC can be made more vocal about incomplete patterns using the ``-fwarn-incomplete-patterns`` and ``-fwarn-incomplete-uni-patterns``flags.

+A similar situation can arise with records.
 Although constructing a record with missing fields is rarely useful, it is still possible.

 ```haskell
 data Foo = Foo { example1 :: Int }